cipherdevgroup/alpha/README.md

 Alpha is a battle-tested starter theme for WordPress, built from the ground-up for custom development projects at WP Site Care.
 Alpha is designed to be modular and facilitate code reuse across projects without the constraint of a parent theme framework like Genesis.

-It uses our drop-in theme framework [CareLib](https://github.com/wpsitecare/carelib) for templating.
-Alpha also integrates Grunt, SCSS, Bower, and Composer for workflow automation.
+It uses our drop-in theme framework [CareLib](https://github.com/wpsitecare/carelib) for templating and SCSS for style pre-processing.
+Alpha also integrates npm, Grunt, and Composer for workflow automation.

 For more information about how to use Alpha, take a look at our [Wiki](https://github.com/wpsitecare/carelib/wiki) or give us a shout on [Twitter](https://twitter.com/wpsitecare).